Sun Stream: 1945: three-year-old season

 Sun Stream began her three-year-old season in the seven furlong Upwell Stakes, a now discontinued race which served as a trial for the 1000 Guineas, in which she finished second to Exotic.
-Two weeks later, on VE Day, Sun Stream started 5/2 favourite for the 1000 Guineas which, because of the war, was moved from its traditional venue on the Rowley Mile to the adjoining July course.
+Two weeks later, on VE Day, Sun Stream started 5/2 favourite for the 1000 Guineas which was moved to the July course from its traditional venue on the Rowley Mile, which was used as an airbase during the war.
 Ridden by Wragg, she won by three lengths from Blue Smoke, with Mrs Feather a further two lengths back in third.
 Sun Stream's success gave Lord Derby a seventh win in the race as both owner and breeder, and was very popular with the unusually large crowd.

 A month later, Sun Stream returned to the July course on 8 June for the Oaks Stakes.
 Although the race was not run at Epsom Downs Racecourse it was given its traditional name: wartime runnings at Newmarket had been known as the "New Oaks".
 The relaxation of wartime restrictions on transport resulted in a huge crowd converging on Newmarket, leading to serious traffic congestion at the course.
 She started the 6/4 favourite in a field of sixteen fillies.
 In what was described as "one of the most exciting classic finishes ever contested", Sun Stream won the race by a short head and three quarters of a length from the Aga Khan's Naishapur and Solar Princess.
 The veteran Harry Wragg was given a great deal of credit for the "mastery" he displayed in the race.
 She had a particularly hard race in the Oaks and did not compete again.